Shivanikanodia/attrition-prediction-unity-mlflow/README.md

 ### Unity Catalog for Data Storage and Access Control:

-Created a Unity Catalog (`ml_catalog`) and associated schema (`ml_schema`) under a managed volume to store both the complete dataset and the training subset in Delta format.
+Created a Catalog (`ml_catalog`) and associated schema (`ml_schema`) under a managed volume to store both the complete dataset and the training subset in Delta format.

 This structure enables governed, scalable, and versioned access to data for the ML workflow.